xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 ## Prerequisites
 We will need the a XRd vRouter image release 7.8.1 or later.
 The steps to do this was outlined in a previous [tutorial](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-xrd-images-where-can-one-get-them/).
 In addition, we will need an AWS account and the `aws` [cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured on our local machine.
 Although these following tools aren't strictly required to launch XRd on EKS, we will use them in our tutorial:

-* `helm`
 * `kubectl`
 * `docker`
 * `skopeo`

-Clone the [XRd on AWS EKS](https://github.com/ios-xr/xrd-eks) repository for access to cloudformation templates and sample scripts that we will use in this deployment
+Clone the [XRd on AWS EKS](https://github.com/ios-xr/xrd-eks) repository for access to cloudformation templates and sample scripts that we will use in this deployment.

 ```bash
 tadeshpa@TADESHPA-M-F92B ~> git clone https://github.com/ios-xr/xrd-eks.git